Our Major Programs...

 The Humane Society of the United States estimates that 10,000 to 15,000 big cats are in private hands, from cages in basements to roadside zoos-- most of them in squalid and inhumane conditions.

-While the number of captive large carnivores continues to increase, states finally have begun to impose regulations to slow the trade.
-Currently more than 40 states have varying laws that ban or hinder keeping large exotic animals as pets.
-Colorado, the home of both TWAS & TWAR, banned big cats as pets almost 30 years ago, and in 2004 adopted some of the country’s toughest regulations and standards for big cat sanctuaries.
+While the number of captive large carnivores continues to increase, federal and state entities have finally begun to impose regulations to slow the trade.
+Currently more than 46 states have varying laws that ban or hinder keeping large exotic animals as pets.
+Thankfully, Colorado, which is home to TWAS, TWAR and TWHR, banned big cats as pets almost 40 years ago, and in 2004 adopted some of the country’s toughest regulations and standards for big cat sanctuaries.

 Our Current Programs

-Unlike many sanctuaries with wooden den boxes backed up to the animals’ cages, TWAS has designed and built multiple centralized animal houses within our complex for use as dedicated rehabilitation areas.
-These buildings can house as many as 60 animals and provide year-round temperature-controlled environments, which can be important during extreme weather conditions and provide the perfect setting for the beginning stages of rehabilitation.
+Unlike many sanctuaries with wooden den boxes backed up to the animals’ cages, TWAS has in-habitat underground and heated dens that provide year-round temperature-controlled environments, which can be important during extreme weather conditions and provide the perfect setting for the beginning stages of rehabilitation.
 It also allows for maximum efficiency when cleaning, delivering food or moving animals for veterinary care.

 TWAS’s Mile into the Wild Walkway is a unique system of elevated walkways and observation platforms which allows visitors to view the animals roaming freely within their habitats.
 This elevated system is a critical part of our ability to accommodate visitors, as it prevents humans from posing a threat to the animals’ territory.
-In addition, within our 1,600-square-foot Education Center, we provide multimedia presentations about animal rescues and the Captive Wildlife Crisis.
+In addition, within our unique and immersive Education Center, we provide numerous multimedia presentations about animal rescues and the Captive Wildlife Crisis.

 We focus on three specific programs to advance our mission: